Code-Institute-Submissions/Tmuat-Blowin-Smoke_MarResub/README.md

     - At the moment I do not have custom error pages, with this site specifically a 403, 404 and 500 error pages would be essential.
 It would also be good to add some logging to be able to identify any errors that come up.

+- Password Change
+    - Currently there isn't a process to change passwords.
+Also passwords should be verified by an email.

 ---

 [Return to Contents](#contents)